Nicomnr02/bookcabin-flight-voucher-assignment/README.md

   npm run dev
 ```

-Go the Web Application
+Go to the Web Application

 -  [http://127.0.0.0:5173](http://127.0.0.0:5173)

-See the SQLite GUI
+See the SQLite GUI (Optional)

 -  [http://127.0.0.0:8080](http://127.0.0.0:8080)